lucasp0r/lucasp0r/index.md

 ![lencois](https://user-images.githubusercontent.com/21229105/141657554-8d1ff427-2cc2-4993-a0a0-26294aea03cd.png)

   I'm Lucas Vieira, a DevOps Specialist living in Brazil, i have been working with devops belong 4 years, and in Technology area 9 years.
-I started in development/support, after 2 years i switched to infrasctructure where after a few years working with the common infrastructure, i decided to move to the Cloud, where I fell even more in love with the IT :D
+I started in development/support, after 2 years i switched to infrasctructure where after a few years working with the common infrastructure.
+Soo I decided to move to the Cloud/DevOps, where I fell even more in love with the IT :D

 - 🔭 &nbsp; I’m currently working in Zup IT